Directed Graphs from Exact Covering Systems: Single-component ECSDs and non-standard digital representations

-We can see that the structure of this ECSD will hold for a generalization into ECSDs of higher degree.
+We can see that the structure of this ECSD will hold for a generalization into ECSDs of higher degree, giving us the same result for negative-base digital representations of degree $d$.
 For example, the ECSD $G(-3n, -3n+1, -3n+2)$ will have the same general structure, containing every integer and alternating between positive and negative rows, shown in Figure \ref{G(-3n,-3n+1,-3n+2)}.
-Thus, we conclude the following theorem:
+Thus, we can prove the following: